 Transferability of Scholarships to Other Institutions: Upon written prior approval, a recipient may transfer the scholarship to attend another postsecondary institution at the end of a term.
 The receiving institution must send verification of enrollment to the Trust Coordinator at Boone Electric Cooperative at least two weeks before the semester begins.
 Failure to have verification sent by the second week of the current semester may cause forfeiture of the scholarship.

 Enrollment exceptions can be made for at-large scholarship recipients with a nontraditional background.
 For example, a recipient attending classes while working a full-time job could be enrolled part-time.
 At-large recipients who were homeschooled or who attended a private school must be enrolled full time in college.
 The Boone Electric Community Trust Board reserves the right to review each scholarship award on an as-needed basis.

 The At-Large Scholarship applications must be received in Boone Electric's office, postmarked or email time-stamped no later than Thursday, March 4, 2021, at 5 p.m.
-The High School Scholarship application must be turned into your guidance counselor's office by March 4, 2021.
+The High School Scholarship application must be turned into your school counselor's office by March 4, 2021.